Diagnosis skin cancer—what now?

 • tumors that come back

-• tumors that grow into the skin or, for example, into a nerve or blood vessel (invasive tumours)
+• tumors that grow into the skin or, for example, into a nerve pathway or blood vessel (invasive tumors)

 There are abnormalities of the skin that are not yet skin cancer, but can become squamous cell carcinoma.
-Premalignant also called precancerous stage.
+Premalignant also called precursor stage.

-Precancerous stages of squamous cell carcinoma are: actinic keratosis and morbus Bowen (Bowen’s disease).
+Pre-stages of squamous cell carcinoma are: actinic keratosis and Bowen’s disease.
 60% of squamous cell carcinomas arise from actinic keratoses.

 More about actinic keratosis – the dental plaque of the skin